eggheads/eggdrop/doc/sphinx_source/using/tcl-commands.rst

 channel set <name> <options...>
 ^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^

   Description: sets options for the channel specified.
 The full list of possible options are given in doc/settings/mod.channels.
+Note: string settings such as the need-* settings must be surrounded by {}s, for example ``channel set #lamest need-op { putmsg Nickserv "op #lamest" }``

   Returns: nothing